 So, what is Market Segmentation?
-At the most grass root level, Market Segmentation is the subdivision of a market according to some commonality, kinship or similarity.
-That is to say, the members of a market segment definitely have something in similarity.
-The main purpose of Market Segmentation is to concentrate the marketing vigor on the market segment so as to gain an upper hand in that specific segment.
-When put in other words, the core of all marketing strategy is the marketing force applied, and Market Segmentation Advantages is the tool that helps in achieving this force.
+At the most grass root level, Market Segmentation is the subdivision of a market according to some commonality, kinship, or similarity.
+The members of a market segment have something in parallel.
+The primary purpose of Market Segmentation is to concentrate the marketing vigor on the market segment to gain the upper hand in that specific segment.
+In other words, the core of all marketing strategy is the marketing force applied, and Market Segmentation Advantages is the tool that helps achieve this force.

 Businesses generally like to segment their market for a variety of reasons.
-It has been commonly observed that the needs and desires of customers differ to at least some extent and thus businesses that create distinct offers for each segment do more good than harm to themselves.
-Such an act offers better quality products or services and helps increase the profitability of the business as a whole.
+It is a common observation that the needs and desires of customers differ to at least some extent, and thus businesses that create special offers for each segment do more good than harm to themselves.
+Such an act offers better quality products or services and helps increase the business’s profitability.

-Market segmentation definition and examples are an excellent means of determining ways to reach your customers.
-Market Segmentation Advantages allows you as different options to enter into a market but usually, it’s difficult to quantify the impact of an approach.
-When a large market is broken down into smaller segments, it becomes easier to focus your individual strategies specific to each of the segment and thereby paying attention to as many groups of customers as possible.
-By following this targeted approach you are sure to have a competitive edge, as you focus on the individual customer needs, thus allowing your business to stay on top of all the latest trends and prospects in your niche market.
-All that is needed to segment your market appropriately is a winning business plan.
+Market segmentation definitions and examples are excellent means of determining ways to reach your customers.
+Market Segmentation Advantages allow you different options to enter a market, but usually, it takes work to quantify the impact of an approach.
+Upon breaking off a large market into smaller segments, it becomes easier to focus your strategies specific to each segment, paying attention to as many groups of customers as possible.
+By following this targeted approach, you will have a competitive edge as you focus on individual customer needs, thus allowing your business to stay on top of all the latest trends and prospects in your niche market.
+Segmenting your market appropriately requires a winning business plan.

 - A collection of products or service providers in a specific industry

-For this, lets’ look at the example of a mobile phone that can be used to define either the group of firms selling mobile devices or the consumers who are buying them.
-An efficient business house will be attracted in both the market segmentation advantages.
-Knowing this information he can determine the share of the market of his own business and look for openings to elevate his market share.
-This allows you to target those segments that want to purchase items similar to what your products or services are.
-This increases the potential for sales because past behavior is an excellent predictor of future behavior.
+For this, let’s look at the example of a mobile phone that defines the group of firms selling mobile devices or the consumers buying them.
+Both market segmentation advantages will attract an efficient business house.
+Knowing this information, he can determine the market share of his own business and look for openings to elevate his market share.
+It allows you to target those segments that want to purchase items similar to your products or services.
+Because past behaviour is an excellent predictor of future behaviour, it increases the potential for sales.
 It also enables you to target buyers of a major brand, selling add-ons and added services.

-When you know of customers that already buy a specific item you can market them your own products in an easier way and eventually convince them to buy.
-For example, it has been commonly observed that clients who avail of haircuts at a salon most often look to purchase hair styling products or spa services.
-Now, an efficient salon owner would also be very interested in knowing how the whole group of salons in the particular area is performing and how his own offerings compare with the competitors.
-If you are completely new to market segmentation advantages, you can take professional help from business strategists offering a large variety of services in your area.
+When you know customers who already buy a specific item, you can market your products more efficiently and convince them to buy.
+For example, it is a common observation that clients who avail of haircuts at a salon most often look to purchase hair styling products or spa services.
+An efficient salon owner would also be very interested in knowing how the whole group of salons in a particular area performs and how their offerings compare with the competitors.
+If you are entirely new to market segmentation advantages, you can take professional help from business strategists offering a large variety of services in your area.

-Market Segmentation not only helps a business to reach out to new customers but also a focused approach towards your existing customers significantly aids in building the loyalty of your present customers.
-When you as an efficient business owner ask for specific feedback from targeted factions of customers you would discover some amazing solutions for the improvement of your product.
+Market Segmentation not only helps a business to reach out to new customers, but also a focused approach towards your existing customers significantly aids in building the loyalty of your present customers.
+When you, as an efficient business owner, ask for specific feedback from targeted factions of customers, you will discover some great solutions for the improvement of your product.

-But, what’s even better is that when you as a business house do actually implement those ideas received from significant segments of your market.
-This shows your concern towards them and proves how customer-centric you are.
+But, what’s even better is that when you, as a business house, do implement those ideas received from significant segments of your market.
+It shows your concern towards them and proves how customer-centric you are.

-For a worthy market segment, it should fulfill a number of vital conditions to actually be worthy of being a target.
-Given below are a few of these conditions that you need to consider:
+A worthy market segment should fulfill several necessary conditions to be worthy of being a target.
+Given below are a few of the conditions that you need to consider:

-- The segment must exist for at least some period of time so that it can be measured.
+- The segment must exist for at least some period to be measured.

-- The business owners must be able to get in touch with their prospective customers through their marketing efforts.
+- Business owners must be able to contact their prospective customers through their marketing efforts.

-- The business owners must be able to translate prospects into customers in a cost-effective way.
+- Business owners must be able to translate prospects into customers cost-effectively.

-- Your customers in a specific segment must have a liking for similar products and services.
+- Your customers in a specific segment must like similar products and services.

-- The potential customers of different segments must have diverse product preferences.
+- The potential customers of different parts must have diverse product preferences.